KomradeSpectre/AetheriumMod/Tutorials/Item Mod Creation.md

     }
 }
 ```
-11. Adding in our final need on the checklist we made should be simple at this point.
+11. Adding in our final needs on the checklist we made should be simple at this point.
 It's similar in definition to the above, but with no parameters and a different return type.
 We'll add it like so:
 ```csharp
 using BepInEx.Configuration;
 using ROR2;